 In addition to electrophysiological considerations, a thorough understanding of the chemical processes involved, both within and across plants, of the way information pathways obtain via biochemical signaling, and its relation with metabolic needs, is clearly needed.
 This is a process that spans all the way from the intracellular molecular level of gene expression to the level of plant communities.
 Plant neurobiology, furthermore, views evolution and development as central to the study of plant intelligence.
 The manifest competencies of plants are to be situated in their particular evolutionary contexts.
 Different needs, different solutions, so to speak.

-In fact, evolutionary considerations permit us to turn tailor-made arguments upside down, devised by philosophers of cognitive science, meant to deny the ascription of intelligence to plants on the grounds that they lack movement.
+In fact, evolutionary considerations permit us to turn upside down arguments devised for the purpose of denying the ascription of intelligence to plants on the grounds that they lack movement.
 Patricia Churchland, for instance, observes that:

-"If you root yourself in the ground, you can afford to be stupid.
-But if you move, you must have mechanisms for moving, and mechanisms to ensure that the movement is not utterly arbitrary and independent of what is going on outside."
+If you root yourself in the ground, you can afford to be stupid.
+But if you move, you must have mechanisms for moving, and mechanisms to ensure that the movement is not utterly arbitrary and independent of what is going on outside.
 (1986, p.
-13),
+13)